ShootMe/BabaIsYouEditor/README.md

   - ...\Baba Is You\Data\Worlds\baba

 ## Change Log
+  - 1.4.5
+    - Changes
+	  - Removed selector object button and added it to the object list instead

   - 1.4.4
     - Changes
 	  - Changed selector object to be the new object instead of specifying in the ld file